fuzzylogicxx/fuzzylogic/posts/sets-in-javascript.md

 ---

-One place I do currently use it is for that reason is for the \`TagList\` in my 11ty-based personal website.
-After defining \`TagList\` as a new, empty \`Set\` I iterate each blog post and add its associated tags to \`TagList\`, safe in the knowledge that all duplicates will be removed automatically.
+One place I do currently use it for the above benefit is for the `TagList` in my 11ty-based personal website.
+After defining `TagList` as a new, empty `Set` I iterate each blog post and add its associated tags to `TagList`, safe in the knowledge that all duplicates will be removed automatically.

 `Set` has built-in methods for adding, deleting and iterating.
 And if you need to do something else, you can easily turn it into an array, for example by: